Russia downplays threat to Ukraine in Geneva talks

 Russian officials have said during high-level talks in Geneva that they have no intention of invading Ukraine, a top US diplomat says.

-More than 100,000 Russian troops are said to be deployed across the border, prompting fears of an incursion nearly eight years after Crimea's annexation.
+Reports say that around 100,000 Russian troops have been deployed near the border with Ukraine, prompting fears of an incursion.

 Russia warned the US not to "underestimate the risks" involved in Moscow's confrontation with the West.

-The US has said there could be sanctions if Russia were to attack.
+The US has said there would be sanctions if Russia were to attack.

+EU foreign policy chief Josep Borrell Fontelles said he believed that a Russian invasion was still possible.
+"There are 100,000 Russian troops on the other side of the border," he said on Monday.
+"I suppose they haven't gone there to drink coffee!"

-In a call with reporters following Monday's meeting, Deputy Secretary of State Wendy Sherman described the talks as "frank and forthright" discussions over eight hours aimed at better understanding each side's security concerns.
+In a call with reporters following Monday's meeting, US Deputy Secretary of State Wendy Sherman described the talks as "frank and forthright" discussions over eight hours aimed at better understanding each side's security concerns.

 Ms Sherman said that the Russian delegation had also denied plans to invade Ukraine, saying troop movements were "manoeuvres and exercise".